-Coronavirus crisis: Can the U.S. build a hospital in two weeks?
+Can the U.S. build a hospital in two weeks?

 Some of the most heartening images of the response to the coronavirus pandemic have come from buildings—namely, the two massive hospitals constructed over 10 days at the epicenter of the outbreak in Wuhan, China.
-In January and February, millions tuned in all over the world to watch the live stream of the breakneck construction hosted by Chinese state TV.
+In January and February, millions tuned in all over the world to watch the livestream of the breakneck construction hosted by Chinese state TV.
 It wasn’t just a grandiose spectacle—the World Health Organization credited the 2,300 new hospital beds with helping to save lives.

 The United States missed a critical opportunity to contain the virus after its first case emerged in January, and now the country is facing its own surge of patients, which threatens to overwhelm hospitals and doctors’ offices.
 This prompts the question: Can we also build new medical facilities to relieve the pressure?
 The short answer is yes, we have the technical ability, through modular and prefab architecture.
 The question is whether we can surmount the logistical and regulatory hurdles needed to make it happen quickly enough.

 What’s clear is that we are racing against time and extremely bad odds.
-Based on what is known about the disease, the U.S. Centers for Disease Control and Prevention projected that the virus could infect 160 million to 214 million people across the country, requiring more than 20 million hospitalizations.
+Based on what is known about the disease, the U.S. Centers for Disease Control and Prevention projected that the virus could infect 160 million to 214 million people across the country, requiring more than 20 million hospitalizations in a system that has less than a million beds.
 A study by the Harvard Global Health Institute projected that even in a moderate infection scenario, 40% of U.S. markets would not have enough hospital beds.
+In the event of a more extreme infection rate, many parts of the country would need to add or empty up to 800% more beds, which seems impossible in a system already pushed to its limits.

 States like California and Washington have responded by adapting existing buildings like hotels, including converting an EconoLodge near Seattle into a coronavirus quarantine facility.
 But there are limits to this approach.
 According to Sara Bayramzadeh, a professor and coordinator of the healthcare design program at Kent State University, retrofitting buildings for healthcare needs, especially during an infectious disease outbreak, requires fulfilling stringent requirements.
 These include the use of materials that are durable and can be easily cleaned, being able to install negative air pressure systems to prevent the spread of infection, and laying in critical infrastructure like medical gas supply systems.